apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 You can install Drill on Windows.
 First, set the JAVA_HOME environment variable, and then install Drill.
 Complete the following steps to install Drill:

-1. Click the following link to download the latest version of Apache Drill:  [http://getdrill.org/drill/download/apache-drill-1.4.0.tar.gz](http://getdrill.org/drill/download/apache-drill-1.4.0.tar.gz)
+1. Download the latest version of Apache Drill [here](http://www.apache.org/dyn/closer.lua?filename=drill/drill-1.5.0/apache-drill-1.5.0.tar.gz&action=download) or go to the [Apache Drill mirror site](http://www.apache.org/dyn/closer.cgi/drill/drill-1.5.0/apache-drill-1.5.0.tar.gz).
 2. Move the `apache-drill-<version>.tar.gz` file to a directory where you want to install Drill.
 3. Unzip the `TAR.GZ` file using a third-party tool.
 If the tool you use does not unzip the TAR file as well as the `TAR.GZ` file, unzip the `apache-drill-<version>.tar` to extract the Drill software.
 The extraction process creates the installation directory named apache-drill-<version> containing the Drill software.